Laptop Mag Verdict

-I found a good balance of keeping pit stops in broadcast mode, so I could have a drink and watch that all happen, while keeping everything else immersive, so as to feel more directly in control of the racing.
+I found a good balance of keeping pit stops in broadcast mode, so I could have a drink and watch it all happen, while keeping everything else immersive, so as to feel more directly in control of the racing.

 Plenty of stuff to do

+As for racing seasons, beyond My Team, Career makes a return (and can still be played in two-player) with some interesting additions adding to the authenticity.
 Alongside that, the decision-based gameplay has been expanded beyond team interviews with plenty of department events and choices to make with their own long-term benefits and drawbacks to your team’s performance.

 Being able to live that drama through an engrossing single-player story mode, which explores the ever-changing dynamic between teammates and presents a fun series of challenges to teach you the basics of F1’s driving physics, was one of the best features of F1 2021.
 To not have it this time round isn’t going to be to the liking of a fair few players for sure.